Mapple: A Domain-Specific Language for Mapping Distributed Programs: Abstract

 \section{Abstract}

-Optimizing parallel programs for distributed heterogeneous systems remains a complex task, often requiring significant code modifications.
-Task-based programming systems improve modularity by separating performance decisions from core application logic, but their mapping interfaces are often too low-level.
-In this work, we introduce \name{}, a high-level, declarative programming interface for mapping distributed applications. \name{} provides transformation primitives to resolve dimensionality mismatches between iteration and processor spaces, including a key primitive, \emph{decompose}, that helps minimize communication volume.
+Optimizing parallel programs for distributed systems is a complex task, often requiring significant code modifications.
+Task-based programming systems improve modularity by separating performance decisions from application logic, but their mapping interfaces are low-level.
+We introduce \name{}, a high-level, declarative programming interface for mapping distributed applications. \name{} provides transformation primitives to resolve dimensionality mismatches between task and processor spaces, including a key primitive, \emph{decompose}, that helps minimize communication volume.
 We implement \name{} on top of the Legion runtime by translating \name{} mappers into its low-level C++ interface.
 Across nine applications, including six matrix multiplication algorithms and three scientific computing workloads, \name{} reduces mapper code size by \locreduction{} and enables performance improvements of up to \mapperspeedup{} over expert-written C++ mappers.
 In addition, the \emph{decompose} primitive achieves up to \primitivespeedup improvement over existing dimensionality-resolution heuristics.
-These results demonstrate that \name{} simplifies the development of high-performance mappers for distributed applications.